School Energy Use

 When we want to compare how different sized buildings use energy we find out how much energy is used to run one square foot of space in each building.
 This is done by dividing the total amount of energy used in a year by the total size of the building (total square feet).
 The result of this calculation is the building’s “energy intensity”.
 The lower the number, the less energy used to operate the building, the larger, the more energy used.

-This bar chart shows the total energy (MMBTU) our school buildings used in 2010 and 2016 by fuel type (natural gas for heating and electricity).
+This bar chart shows the total energy (MMBTU) our school buildings used by fuel type (natural gas for heating and electricity).
 In 2016 we used 9% less natural gas and 7% less electricity than we did in 2010.
 Five of our schools had interior and exterior lighting upgrades as well as other efficiency upgrades which helped made these reductions possible.
 We are looking to put upgrades in other schools soon.

 This bars in this chart show the energy intensity of each school building in 2010, 2016 and 2017 and the orange dots show the year the school building was last renovated.
 You can see that the majority of the buildings that lowered their energy consumption, also had renovations within the past 17 years.
 Those that increased their energy consumption have been operating on equipment that is over 20 years old.
 School building renovation projects since 2012 have resulted in an average 35% reduction in energy post renovation thanks to improved energy efficiency.